-To promote international regulatory coordination, USTR staff regularly review proposed foreign regulations that trade groupsstakeholders bring to their attention to determine if they might have an impact on trade.
-If so, USTR staff must engage with the appropriate U.S. regulator regulators and other key agencies through the Trade Policy Staff Committee to develop a U.S. position that balances industry and the goal of trade facilitation with regulatory goals.
+To promote international regulatory coordination, USTR staff regularly review proposed foreign regulations that stakeholders bring to their attention to determine if they might have an impact on trade.
+If so, USTR staff must engage with the appropriate U.S. regulators and other key agencies through the Trade Policy Staff Committee to develop a U.S. position that balances the goal of trade facilitation with regulatory goals.

 USTR staff noted that the trade and regulatory authorities are much more closely aligned in the European Commission than in the U.S., which has an effect on bilateral negotiations on regulatory issues.
-The European Commission's Directorate General - Enterprise, which has the mission of promoting EUlooks at standards development through a competitiveness lens as well as a regulatory one, can take the lead in representing the EU position, while for the U.S., regulatory agencies take the lead instead of trade-focused agencies like USTR.
+The European Commission's Directorate General - Enterprise, which looks at standards development through a competitiveness lens as well as a regulatory one, can take the lead in representing the EU position, while for the U.S., regulatory agencies take the lead instead of tradefocused agencies like USTR.

 USTR staff stated that U.S. trade and regulatory goals would be advanced by better, earlier coordination between regulatory agencies and USTR.
 Agencies should consult with USTR at the outset of developing regulations, to learn of potential impacts on trade and commerce.
-USTR would also benefit from regulatory agencies reporting back on what they learn about other national regulatory agendas through their formal and informal interactions with their foreign counterparts, since it is easier
+USTR would also benefit from regulatory agencies reporting back on what they learn about other national regulatory agendas through their formal and informal interactions with their foreign counterparts, since it is easier to prevent the creation of unnecessary obstacles to trade and unnecessary regulatory divergences than it is to eliminate problematic measures once they are in place.